 6. Cadillac Ranch - Amarillo, Texas

-A Route 66 must see even if just for the photo ops, Cadillac Ranch will appeal to road trippers of all ages and interests.
+A Route 66 must see even if just for the photo ops, Cadillac Ranch appeals to road trippers of all ages and interests.

-Bonus: Look for the enormous steer head indicating the Big Texan Steak Ranch, which has been in business since 1960.
+Bonus: Not far from Cadillac Ranch, look for the enormous steer head indicating the Big Texan Steak Ranch, which has been in business since 1960.

 7. Tucumcari, New Mexico